MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-deploy-python-web-app-azure-03.md

 ## 1. Create an Azure Container Registry

-If you have an Azure Container Registry, go to the next step.
+If you already have an Azure Container Registry, go to the next step.
 If you don't, create one.

 ### [Azure portal](#tab/azure-portal)